 This is where you use a device to log you into a website, like the small key generators that your bank gives away, but more commonly websites can send a passcode to your mobile phone - Apple, Twitter and Paypal offer this to name a few.
 Another option is to use a security token like Google Authenticator when you log in.
 This is a free app for your mobile available from Google to secure your accounts.
 More websites are using this option, and the advantage is that one app secures a number of websites.

 3. Don't use public computers to log into important accounts

 If you're using a computer in an internet cafe or library, assume that it's infested with malware that may steal your passwords.
 This is another good reason to use two-factor authentication - even if they get your password, they can't log in without your mobile phone too.

-Most popular websites now offer a secure connection, so make sure that when you connect to Facebook, Twitter, Amazon etc that the address starts https:// and that the website address is the one you're expecting - you may have inadvertently typed the address wrong and could be on a fake website that looks like the real thing.
+Make sure that you connect to sites that use the https:// - never enter any information in a site without SSL (read more about https).
+Check also that the website address is the one you're expecting - you may have inadvertently typed the address wrong and could be on a fake website that looks like the real thing.

 Install software to check for viruses and malware, run regular scans and make sure you keep it up-to-date.
 This is important for everyone, even Mac owners (read why everyone needs Antivirus and Malware).